khanboy1989/Android-MVI-Example/README.md

 The content of the course as follows:

-Kotlin
+1)Kotlin
-Coroutines
+2)Coroutines
-Retrofit2
+3)Retrofit2
-Glide
+4)Glide
-ViewModels
+5)ViewModels
-Repository pattern
+6) Repository pattern
-NetworkBoundResource (as recommend by architecture guide in google sample see here (https://github.com/android/architecture-components-samples/blob/master/GithubBrowserSample/app/src/main/java/com/android/example/github/repository/NetworkBoundResource.kt)
+7) NetworkBoundResource (as recommend by architecture guide in google sample see here (https://github.com/android/architecture-components-samples/blob/master/GithubBrowserSample/app/src/main/java/com/android/example/github/repository/NetworkBoundResource.kt)

 The app does two things:

-Get 'User' data from https://open-api.xyz/placeholder/user.
+1) Get 'User' data from https://open-api.xyz/placeholder/user.

-Get a list of 'BlogPost' data from https://open-api.xyz/placeholder/blogs.
+2) Get a list of 'BlogPost' data from https://open-api.xyz/placeholder/blogs.